Faye Carol: Biography

-Faye Carol soon became known as a Betty Carter or Art Blakey of the West Coast, with her band serving as a school and training ground for many of the most renowned musicians to emerge from the Bay Area including Benny Green, Glen Pearson, Dayna Stephens, Darrell Green, Marcus Shelby, Howard Wiley, and her daughter, Kito Kamili.
+Carol soon became known as a Betty Carter or Art Blakey of the West Coast, with her band serving as a school and training ground for many of the most renowned musicians to emerge from the Bay Area including Benny Green, Glen Pearson, Dayna Stephens, Darrell Green, Marcus Shelby, Howard Wiley, and her daughter, Kito Kamili.

-In 1990, Faye Carol performed with the Bay Area Jazz All-Stars at the Oakland Coliseum for the For a Free South Africa musical celebration of Nelson Mandela's first visit to the Bay Area, alongside John Handy, Bobby Hutcherson, Ed Kelly, Troy Lampkins, Pharoah Sanders, and E.W.
+In 1990, Carol performed with the Bay Area Jazz All-Stars at the Oakland Coliseum for the For a Free South Africa musical celebration of Nelson Mandela's first visit to the Bay Area, alongside John Handy, Bobby Hutcherson, Ed Kelly, Troy Lampkins, Pharoah Sanders, and E.W.
 Wainwright.
 In 1990 she released The Dynamic Miss Faye Carol and in 1996, she released The Flow with the Kito Gamble Trio, featuring Billy Higgins.

 In 1998 Faye Carol founded Music in the Community, an after school music program for youth at Black Repertory Theater in Berkeley, California continuing until 2014.
 She has additionally been on music faculty at Oakland School for the Arts, East Bay Institute for Urban Arts, Jazz Camp West, Blues In the Schools, and Jam Camp West.
 Her vocal proteges include Ledisi and Kehlani.
-In 2000, she founded the organization School of The Getdown, with the mission to celebrate and promote Black music and share these cultural traditions with diverse Bay Area communities, with particular attention towards youth and the Black community.
-School of The Getdown offers vocal workshops, annual Black History Month lecture-performances in local schools, an after school youth arts program, an annual summer Youth Arts Camp, and presents concerts, festivals, and commissioned artistic works including the annual Black Women's Roots Festival.
+In 2000, she founded the organization School of the Getdown, with the mission to celebrate and promote Black music and share these cultural traditions with diverse Bay Area communities, with particular attention towards youth and the Black community.
+The School of the Getdown offers vocal workshops, annual Black History Month lecture-performances in local schools, an after school youth arts program, an annual summer Youth Arts Camp, and presents concerts, festivals, and commissioned artistic works including the annual Black Women's Roots Festival.